Haja-andri/python/README.md

 https://www.learnpython.dev/02-introduction-to-python/080-advanced-datatypes/10-lists/#list-cheat-sheet

-Can be created with two square braquets `[]` or list() We use comma to separate the items inside the list.
-Pretty much like `array` in JS Items does not need to be all the same type, but in practice it is better
+List can be created with two square braquets `[]` or ` variable = list()` We use comma to separate the items inside the list.
+Pretty much like `array` in JS Items does not need to be all the same type, but in practice it is better.

 ```
 name = ["Haja", "Nina", "John"]
 ```

 Get the length of a list
 ```
-len(name)
+len(name) --> 2
 #len is globaly available function
 ```
-List retain the order of the items inside --> Need to use index to access the items.
+List retain the order of the items inside it --> We use index to access the items.
 The index start at `0`

 ```
 print(name[1]) --> "Nina"
 ```
 Because the items inside List has an order, then we can sort them.
 They are different way to sort

-### First way to sort --> Take the original list and return the a copy of the list that is sorted with `sorted()` built in function.
+### First way to sort --> Take the original list and return the a copy of the list that is sorted with `sorted(my_list)` built in function.
 It basically returns a copy of the list passed to it sorted (the orifinal list wont change)

 ```